Board of Visitors

 Section 5.
 Educational Requirement

 Educational programs for boards of visitors are required by statute to be delivered annually by the State Council of Higher Education for Virginia (SCHEV).
-New board members must participate in programs offered at least once during their first two years on the board (§23.1-1304, Code of Virginia, as amended).
+New board members must participate in programs offered at least once during their first two years on the board.
+In addition, each board member shall participate in further training as determined by SCHEV at least once every two years (§23.1-1304, Code of Virginia, as amended).
 (See Article VI, Section 2.)

 Section 1.
 Construction